Greg Kinnear: Career

 Kinnear hosted a short-lived game show, College Mad House, which was spun off from the kids' show Fun House.
-He became the creator, co-executive producer and host of Best of the Worst, which aired from 1991 to 1992.
+He became the creator, co-executive producer and host of The Best of the Worst, which aired from 1991 to 1992.
 In 1991, Kinnear became the first host of Talk Soup, which he hosted until 1995, when he left the show for the NBC late-night talk show Later with Greg Kinnear (1994).

 After his film debut, Blankman, Kinnear won the part of David Larrabee in Sydney Pollack's 1995 remake of Billy Wilder's 1954 classic Sabrina.
 He played the lead role in the 1996 comedy Dear God.
 In 1997, he was cast in James L. Brooks' comedy-drama As Good as It Gets, and received a nomination for the Academy Award for Best Supporting Actor.
 He also starred in A Smile Like Yours with Lauren Holly, as part of a couple trying to have a baby.
 His next film was the popular You've Got Mail as Kathleen's (Meg Ryan) significant other.
 Other films are Mystery Men, Nurse Betty, Loser, The Gift and Someone Like You.
 Kinnear often alternated roles, often playing good guys like a righteous principal in The Gift or a gay painter in As Good as It Gets, to bad guys such as a sleazy college professor in Loser, a womanizer in Someone Like You as well as Sabrina and an egotistical soap opera star in Nurse Betty.